hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ```

-For demo purpose, the following commands will create two K8s secrets with *docker-registry* type in the namespace *team-caas* and *team-vmaas*, respectively.
-The secrets will be used by those two teams, and their projects, to authenticate with their team registry to pull private images for application deployment.
+Then execute the following commands to generate two K8s secrets of the *docker-registry* type within the *'team-caas'* and *'team-vmaas'* namespaces, respectively.
+These secrets can be used by the corresponding teams and their projects, enabling them to authenticate against their respective team Docker registries and retrieve private images necessary for the deployment of their applications.

 ```shell
  $ kubectl -n team-caas create secret generic team-caas-regcrd --from-file=.dockerconfigjson=/home/